- 1-1/2 cups cream-filled chocolate sandwich cookie crumbs

 - In a large bowl, beat cream cheese and sugar until smooth.
 Beat in sour cream and vanilla.
 Add eggs; beat on low speed just until combined.
 Set aside 1-1/2 cups; pour remaining batter over crust.

-- In a microwave-safe bowl, melt chocolate; stir in preserves until blended.
+- In a microwave, melt chocolate; stir in preserves until blended.
 Stir in reserved batter just until blended.
 Drop by tablespoonfuls over the plain batter (do not swirl).
 Place springform pan in a large baking pan; add 1 in. of hot water to larger pan.

 - Bake at 325° for 65-75 minutes or until center is just set and top appears dull.
-Remove springform pan from water bath; remove foil.
-Cool cheesecake on a wire rack for 10 minutes.
+Remove springform pan from water bath.
+Cool on a wire rack for 10 minutes.
 Carefully run a knife around edge of pan to loosen; cool 1 hour longer.

 - For topping, place chocolate in a small bowl.
 In a small saucepan, bring cream just to a boil.
 Pour over chocolate; whisk until smooth.
 Cool slightly.
 Spread over top of cheesecake.
 Refrigerate overnight.
 Garnish with raspberries and whipped cream if desired.
-Remove sides of pan.
 Yield: 16 servings.

 Reviews forChocolate Raspberry Cheesecake